uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/experienced-teachers.md

 Find out [how to apply and get more information about 'Tuition Partners' and 'Academic Mentor' pillars of the National Tutoring Programme](https://nationaltutoring.org.uk/).

-### Further information and support

-* if you’re returning to teach maths or physics in a state-funded school in certain areas, [you could be eligible for a £2,000 payment after tax](https://www.gov.uk/government/publications/additional-payments-for-teaching-eligibility-and-payment-details/claim-a-payment-for-teaching-maths-or-physics-eligibility-and-payment-details)
-* returning science, languages and computing teachers in 25 local authorities may also be eligible to [claim back student loan repayments](https://www.gov.uk/government/publications/additional-payments-for-teaching-eligibility-and-payment-details/teachers-claim-back-your-student-loan-repayments-eligibility-and-payment-details)
-* if you’re returning to teach secondary maths, core maths, physics or languages and want to refresh your knowledge, you may be eligible for a [free subject specialist training course](https://www.gov.uk/guidance/teacher-subject-specialism-training-courses)

-## Subject specific support for Modern languages, maths or physics
+## Subject specific support for Modern foreign languages, maths or physics

 If you're a returning teacher of secondary modern foreign languages, maths or physics, the Department for Education offers: